prysmaticlabs/documentation/website/versioned_docs/version-2.0.6/advanced/migrating-keys.md

 ---
 id: migrating-keys
-title: Migrating validator keys between computers
+title: Migrating validator keys between computers or to a new client
-sidebar_label: Migrating between computers
+sidebar_label: Migrating computers or clients
 ---

 This document provides guidance on migrating Prysm validator keys from one host system to another whilst minimising the risk of slashing.